andraugust/andraugust.github.io/quantum-3.md

 $$

 and Bob's probability calculations are based on _this_ vector, while Alice's are based on $$\ket{\psi'}$$.
-It's important to note that this difference in knowledge between Alice and Bob is not due to Alice's measurement changing Bob's spin in any way, it's simply a matter of Alice knowing which of Bob's outcomes are still feasible given her knowledge of her system—information that Bob doesn't have access to at this point.
+Note that this difference in knowledge between Alice and Bob is not due to Alice's measurement changing Bob's spin in any way, it's simply a matter of Alice knowing which of Bob's outcomes are still feasible given her knowledge of her system—information that Bob doesn't have access to at this point.

-When Bob measures his half of the system, and Alice and Bob exchange measurement results, the state collapses to one of the basis vectors and the measurement of the joint system is complete.
+When Bob measures his half of the system, and Alice and Bob exchange measurement results, the state collapses to the corresponding basis vector and the measurement of the joint system is complete.

 __Entanglement.__ Do Alice and Bob always have to exchange measurement outcomes to know the complete state?
-Interestingly, the answer is no. For example, consider the so-called _singlet state_
+Sometimes the answer is no. For example, consider the so-called _singlet state_

 $$
 \frac{1}{\sqrt{2}} \left( \ket{10}-\ket{01} \right)
 $$

 In this state if Alice measures $$1$$ she immediately knows Bob's state is $$0$$, and vice-versa.
-This is called _entanglement_, and because the spins are entangled Alice's measurement effectively _determines_ Bob's, just as if Bob had measured his himself, so Alice gets two bits for the price of one.
+This is called _entanglement_, and because the spins are entangled Alice's measurement effectively _determines_ Bob's, just as if Bob had measured his himself, so in some sense Alice gets two bits for the price of one.

 Quantum entanglement sounds like the following classical scenario: Charlie has two cards, one marked $$0$$ and the other marked $$1$$.
 He shuffles the cards, gives one to Alice and the other to Bob.
-When Alice or Bob look at their card they immediately know what the other person has.
+When Alice or Bob look at their card they immediately know which card the other person has.
 Although such "classical entanglement" seems the same as its quantum analog, it really isn't.
 The reason is that quantum measurements influence states, while classical measurements don't.
 If Charlie measures the entangled quantum system before giving it to Alice and Bob, he inherently changes the outcome by collapsing the state, which doesn't happen classicaly.

 Here are the other possible entangled states for a two-spin system, they're called the _triplet states_